-A blog for the writing of Elijah Teitelbaum (And a bit of music, and maybe some pictures as well) This is life.
+A blog for some writing.
+This is life.
 In more words.

 If you would like your comments/questions to be answered privately, please let me know; otherwise I will be posting them here on the blog.

 cull and coo beneath the fog;

 whose trees do not bend but, instead,

 look to the glint of the light